junghyey/grinnell-elephant/written_reports/sprint_journal.md

 Occuptation: Professor of 324</br>
 Date : 02-24-2025</br>
 Time : During class lab time (11:00pm) and lasted about 25-30 minutes</br>
-Type of the test user:
+Type of the test user: New test user

 2. What roles did each team member play during the test?